-According to BMI's Burden of Disease Database (BoDD), the number of disability-adjusted life years (DALYs) lost to disease or injury in Iran is expected to increase from around 8.7mn in 2010 to over 10.7mn by the end of 2030.
+According to BMI's Disease Database, the number of DALYs lost to disease or injury in Iran is expected to increase from around 12.8mnmn in 2015 to over 14.9mn by the end of 2030.
 Underlying this trend is the burden of non-communicable disease, which is expected to increase by an average of 1.5% y-o-y, due to an increasingly affluent and aging population.
-The burden of communicable disease (including conditions such as malaria and cholera) is expected to fall, due to improved healthcare.
+The burden of communicable disease (including conditions such as malaria and cholera) is expected to fall due to improved healthcare.